-The General Arrangement Drawing (In Job's User Instruction) will furnish overall outline of pump baseplate, anchor bolt locations, size of bolts, etc in order to provide proper shape to the primary concrete.
-Anchor bolts can be positioned or by a special template (not supplied by FLOWSERVE see figure 4.1) or by the baseplate itself if proper pockets have been provided in primary concrete.
+The General Arrangement Drawing (in the job's User Instructions) will furnish the overall outline of pump baseplate, anchor bolt locations, size of bolts etc in order to provide proper shape to the primary concrete.

+Anchor bolts can be positioned or by a special template (not supplied by Flowserve - see figure 4-1) or by the baseplate itself if proper pockets have been provided in primary concrete.